MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>0.077350, 1.096225</tt>

 The percent errors would be abnormally for x since we are dealing with numbers very close to zero, if we were not using the modified aRPD equation.
 The x value of 14% still seems higher than desired, but remember that we are dealing with approximations of input <i>and</i> output, very small numbers in which slight variations will have high impact, and very limited data.
 So this represents a worse case scenario for the most part, which is not realistic.
 The y error is still within a few percent though.
+And the composite error is 14.4%.

 ---